Search this site

-It was during the same period that father was transferred.
+It was during the same period that my father was transferred.
 I was so happy at the thought of seeing a new world that the prospect of separating from my play-mates did not sadden me.
-But father was unhappy since the present place offered him a good income; mother was unhappy because things were cheaper here, and she had made good friends with the neighbourhood women.
+But my father was unhappy since the present place offered him a good income; my mother was unhappy because things were cheaper here, and she had made good friends with the neighbourhood women.
 But I was very happy.
-I boasted to my friends that the place where we were going had high-rise buildings; the teachers in the schools there did not dare to punish the pupils since they could be put into jails for doing that.
+I boasted to my friends that the place where we were going had high-rise buildings; the teachers in the English-medium schools there did not dare to punish the pupils because if they did they could be sent to jails.
 My friends listened to me with wide believing eyes and I was elevated in their esteem by many degrees.
-Children have the ability to transform falsehood into truth and we adults, who cannot acknowledge even the truth, cannot understand that ability.
+Children have the ability to transform falsehood into truth and we adults, who change even the truth into falsehood, cannot understand that ability.

 Twenty years have elapsed.
 I am an engineer now.
-While touring the district I happened to arrive at the same village.
-The place revived my sweet childhood memories, and I immediately set out since I was impatient to visit the playgrounds of my childhood days.
+While touring the district I happened to arrive at the same village and put up in the dak-bungalow.
+The place revived my sweet childhood memories, and I immediately picked up my stick and set out to visit the playgrounds of my childhood days.
 Everything had changed; nothing was recognizable.
 Huge buildings had come up on the sites where there once had been ruins; there was a beautiful garden where only a banyan tree had stood before.
-There was a complete transformation; had I not known the name of the village and its location, I would never have recognized it.
+There was a complete transformation; if I had not known the name of the village and its location, I would never have recognized it.
 I was overcome with a feeling of nostalgia, and wished to embrace my childhood friends; but that world had changed.
 I wanted to go down on my knees, embrace the earth and cry out, "Have you forgotten me?
 I want to see your features of the past."

 At that moment I saw two-three boys playing a game of tip-cat on an open space.
 For an instant I forgot my status - I forgot I was an officer whose attire smacked of panache and authority.